Charles III of Spain: Impact of rule in Naples and Sicily

-After Charles departed for Spain, Minister Tanucci presided over the Council of Regency that ruled until Ferdinand reached 16, the age of majority.
+After Charles departed for Spain, Minister Tanucci presided over the Council of Regency that ruled until Charles' third son Ferdinand reached 16, the age of majority.

 King of Spain, 1759–1788

 Charles was not expected to ascend to the throne of Spain, since his father had sons from his first wife who were more likely to rule.
 As the first son of his father's second wife, Charles benefited from his mother's ambition that he have a kingdom to rule, an experience that served him well when he ascended to the throne of Spain and ruled the Spanish Empire.

 Accession to the Spanish throne

 At the end of 1758, Charles's half brother Ferdinand VI was displaying the same symptoms of depression that their father used to suffer from.
 Ferdinand lost his devoted wife, Barbara of Portugal, in August 1758, and fell into deep mourning for her.
 He named Charles his heir presumptive on 10 December 1758 before leaving Madrid to stay at Villaviciosa de Odón, where he died on 10 August 1759.

 At that point, Charles was proclaimed King of Spain under the name of Charles III of Spain.
-He gained the title, respecting the third Treaty of Vienna that stated he would not be able to join the Neapolitan and Sicilian territories to the Spanish throne.
+Upon gaining the Spanish throne, he abdicated those of Naples and Sicily, respecting the third Treaty of Vienna that stated he would not be able to join the Neapolitan and Sicilian territories to the Spanish throne.